yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 ## Motivation

-It is essential for experimental researchers to keep accurate and up-to-date records of their work.
-[BrainSTEM] is a very useful system because it is specifically designed for neuroscience research (especially in-vivo physiology).
-The team led by [Peter Petersen](https://petersenlab.org/) keeps improving it based on user feedback.
-When you want a batch update, it can be a bit of a pain to click through the browser and edit each record one at a time.
-Since they have a nice Python API, I thought it would be fun to build a workflow that lets me talk to an LLM and express the intent directly, and then the automation code handles the structured BrainSTEM request for me.
-This way, I can make batch updates much faster and with less cognitive load.
+It is essential for experimental researchers to maintain accurate and up-to-date records of their work.
+[BrainSTEM] is a particularly useful system because it is designed specifically for neuroscience research, especially in vivo physiology.
+The team led by [Peter Petersen](https://petersenlab.org/) continues to improve the platform based on feedback from the neuroscience community.

+One aspect that can become cumbersome, however, is performing batch updates.
+While the web interface works well for individual edits, updating many records often requires clicking through multiple pages and modifying entries one at a time.
+Since BrainSTEM provides a well-designed Python API, I thought it would be interesting to build a workflow that allows me to express update requests in natural language through an LLM, while the underlying automation translates those requests into structured BrainSTEM API calls.
+This approach makes batch updates faster, reduces repetitive manual work, and lowers the cognitive overhead of maintaining records.

 ## What I built